 If you like creative projects and like working with your hands then join us and learn to SEW BEAUTIFULLY!
 Learning to sew is a valuable skill that will serve you well, and it's fun to create projects for your family, friends and home.

-This project will build a tiny house in conjunction with the Low Income Housing Institute https://lihi.org/.
-Following their design, we will purchase the materials and construct the house which we will then donate to LIHI.
-LIHI will then pick up the completed house and install them in one of their low income communities.
-This project is an opportunity to not only learn about building and carpentry, but also provide some needed help to low income or homeless individuals or families.
+Students on this project will build a Tiny Home in conjunction with the Low Income Housing Institute https://lihi.org/.
+Following their design, we will receive the materials and construct the house which we will then donate to LIHI.
+LIHI will then pick up the completed house and install it in one of their low income Tiny House communities.
+This project is an opportunity not only to learn about building and carpentry, but also will provide some needed help to low income or homeless individuals or families.

-This week provides an opportunity to work with elementary school children and their teachers at John Muir Elementary School, a diverse Title1 public school in Kirkland and another partner school to be determined (most likely Redmond Elementary).
+This week provides an opportunity to work with elementary school children and their teachers at John Muir Elementary School, a diverse Title I public school in Kirkland and another partner school to be determined (most likely Redmond Elementary).

 Death Valley Rocks! explores the extreme landscapes of the hottest place in the world.
 Also known for being the driest and lowest place in the continental U.S., Death Valley National Park offers amazing, austere and beautiful scenery.
 This trip will test your limits through hiking and backpacking explorations into the canyons, up the peaks and across the vast salt flats that make up the park.
 Love the rainforests of Western Washington and want to experience the other extreme?
 This trip is for you!
 Want to get out of the winter rains and dry off in the desert?
 Death Valley is calling!